shimabox/sample-phpwebdriver/README.md

 ENABLED_IE_DRIVER=true
 // true to platform is windows IS_PLATFORM_WINDOWS=true
-// webdriver path for IE
-CHROME_DRIVER_PATH='your chromedriver.exe path'
-FIREFOX_DRIVER_PATH='your geckodriver.exe path'
+// describe the webdriver path if necessary CHROME_DRIVER_PATH='your chromedriver.exe path' FIREFOX_DRIVER_PATH='your geckodriver.exe path'
 IE_DRIVER_PATH='your IEDriverServer.exe path'